Oxford Textbook of Public Health Palliative Care

 Breakaway

 Breakaway: The International Medical Graduate's Guide to Alternative Careers is a thoroughly researched, comprehensive book that will give you an edge and guide you to a fulfilling career.
 The unknown path holds mystery and danger; it also holds promise and hope.
 This book will serve as a guiding light into the unknown.
 It will illuminate possibilities and probabilities.This book is divided into three sections.
 The first section assists in realigning your thoughts to powerful career options.
-It details the steps to realizing your breakthrough through rejuvenating your vision and reinventing your perspectives.The second section offers several alternative careers.
-You will read stories of real world professionals (former International Medical Graduates) who successfully transitioned to new careers.
+It details the steps to realize your breakthrough through rejuvenating your vision and reinventing your perspectives.The second section offers several alternative careers.
+You will read stories of real-world professionals (former International Medical Graduates) who successfully transitioned to new careers.
 You will learn about each career's required education, skills, training, market trends, and sample companies.The third section spells out actionable solutions.
 It includes strengthening your knowledge base, sharpening your connections, and selecting a mentor.
 By the end of this book, you will feel ready to tackle the upcoming challenges of breaking away from medicine.

 My Quest for Health Equity